- The People of Budj Bim

 As the publications manager of the Great Dividing Trail Association (GDTA), Gib produces their four map brochures and interpretive signage – visit www.gdt.org.au In 2012, he wrote and produced an award winning walking guide for the GDTA, the Goldfields Track walking guide about the 210km long Goldfields Track, which goes from Mt Buninyong to Bendigo.
-A 2nd minor revised edition was produced in 2016,with a revised 2nd edition planned was published in December 2017.
+A 2nd revised edition the boring in mountain bike riders was published in December 2017.
 In 2015, Gib edited and produced the booklet Federation Walks 2015: 20 day walks around Daylesford in central Victoria.

 In 2013, Gib and his wife Gayl visited north-east Arnhem Land, a bastion of Indigenous culture, where the Yolngu people's language and connection to country remains strong and dynamic.
 As a result of that trip, an Indigenous land management group, the Yirralka Rangers, commissioned Gib to write and produce a booklet explaining how they go about protecting their land over a vast 17,320 sq.km area.
 It was published in May 2014.
 The second in the series examined the link between the rangers' environmental knowledge and being on country, and was published in April 2016.
 A third booklet on sea country is planned for 2018.

 Production and distribution